BerkayPolat-lab/mood.ai/docs/emotion-training-datasets.md

 4. **Create training script** with proper data splits
 5. **Train classifier head** (frozen HuBERT base)
 6. **Evaluate** on test set

----

-## Next Steps

-After choosing RAVDESS:
-- The classifier will automatically use 8 emotions
-- No need for emotion mapping
-- Simpler training pipeline
-- Faster iteration and experimentation

----